 \item $M(E,w)$ is a group if and only if $E$ is acyclic.

 \item $M(E,w)$ is conical if and only if every non-sink vertex in $S$ has weight one. \end{enumerate}

 \end{corollary} \begin{proof}

-(i) Note that $M(E,w)$ is a group if and only if $M(E,w)=Z(M(E,w))$.
-The claim follows now from Lemma~\ref{cansurv}.
+(i) As noted above for arbitrary monoids, $M(E,w)$ is a group if and only if $M(E,w)=Z(M(E,w))$.
+The claim follows now from Proposition~\ref{cansurv}.

-(ii) We have that $M(E,w)$ is conical if and only if $Z(M(E,w))=0$, so that by Lemma \ref{cansurv} we get $M(S,w)=0$.
-Suppose the weights of vertices in $S$ are one (this in particular implies the weight of each edge emitting from the vertex is one).
-Thus the relation~(\ref{monvertex}) for a non-sink vertex $v\in S$ reduces to $ v= \sum_{e \in s^{-1}(v)} r(e)$, whereas for sinks $s$, we have $s=0$.
-Thus for $v\in S$, an easy induction (on the maximum length of the paths connecting to sinks) shows that $v=0$.
+(ii) We have that $M(E,w)$ is conical if and only if $Z(M(E,w))=0$, so that by Proposition \ref{cansurv} we get $M(S,w)=0$.
+Suppose the weight of each vertex in $S$ is $1$ (this in particular implies the weight of each edge emitting from the vertex is $1$).
+Thus the relation given in Display~(\ref{monvertex}) for a non-sink vertex $v\in S$ reduces to $ v= \sum_{e \in s^{-1}(v)} r(e)$, whereas for a sink $s$, we have $s=0$.
+Thus for $v\in S$, an easy induction (on the maximum length of the paths connecting to sinks) shows that $v=0$ in $M(S,w)$.
 On the other hand if $M(E,w)$ is conical, then $M(S,w)=0$.
 Suppose $v\in S$.
 Since $v=0$ in $M(S,w)$, by the Confluence Lemma~\ref{aralem6}, $v\rightarrow 0$.
 However, no transformation can be applied to $v$ if the weight of $v$ is larger than $1$.
 This completes the proof. \end{proof}

 \begin{remark} We note that if we consider a finite graph $E$ as a balanced weighted graph, then Corollary~\ref{corconic}(ii) says that $M(E,w)$ is conical precisely when every non-sink vertex in $S$ is irrelevant. \end{remark}